 Luckily, there are a variety of products that can work with your HVAC system to give you fresher, cleaner indoor air.
 Perhaps the least understood is the air scrubber.
 Is it right for your home?
 Learn the facts before you decide:

+Are air scrubbers the same thing as air purifiers?
 No. Both are installed as part of your home’s central heating and cooling system, but they attack unwanted particles and bacteria in different ways.
 An air purifier is a filter-based system that traps harmful contaminants before they cycle through your home.
 Air scrubbers, on the other hand, use germicidal UV light waves coupled with a catalytic process to attack germs and other particles while they are still in the air or on surfaces like doorknobs and countertops.

-Are Air Scrubbers Really That Effective?
+Are HVAC Air Scrubbers Really Effective?

 Nothing is 100% effective, but air scrubber technology comes pretty close.
 Some models can eliminate up to 90% of airborne microorganisms, as well as 99% of surface microorganisms, including black mold, staph, and MRSA.
 By helping to rid your home of a wide variety of germs and allergens, air scrubbers can help reduce allergy and asthma-related symptoms and improve your family’s quality of life.

 Will an Air Scrubber Help With Bad Odors?

 Yes, your air scrubber will help control bad odors!
 When an air scrubber “scrubs” pollutants from the air, it essentially obliterates them — along with their unpleasant odors.
 Air scrubbers can help eliminate common household odors associated with pets, cigarette smoke, paint fumes, mold spores … and even burnt food!